Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Introduction

 In this work, we bring psycholinguistic research closer to the study of readability by introducing a \emph{cognitive} framework for evaluating readability scoring methods.
-This framework focuses on real-time \emph{reading ease} and captures it via behavioral traces of eye movements in reading which are known to index online processing difficulty.
-Our approach presents four advancements compared to prior work which used eyetracking in the context of readability \cite{Mcclusky1934AQA,clare1957,nahatame2021text,hollenstein2022patterns}.
-First, it introduces the use of eye tracking data for the \emph{evaluation} of readability scoring methods.
-Second, it focuses on writing \emph{style}, which is central to many definitions of readability \cite{kintsch-vipod,dubay2004,vajjala2022trends}, and decouples it from text content via the use of manual text simplifications.
-Third, it presents a \emph{comprehensive} evaluation of a variety of prominent traditional readability formulas, modern NLP based methods, frontier LLMs, and commercial systems used in education.
-Finally, our study offers \emph{robust} large-scale analyses across L1 and L2 readers, different types of reading interactions, and different textual units.
+This framework focuses on real-time \emph{reading ease} and captures it via behavioral traces of eye movements in reading, which are known to index online processing difficulty.
+The introduction and application of this framework in the current study reflect several advancements compared to prior work, which used eye tracking in the context of readability \citep{Mcclusky1934AQA,clare1957,nahatame2021text,hollenstein2022patterns,nishikawa2013pilot,scozzaro2024reform}.

+First, we argue for and introduce the use of eye tracking data for the \emph{evaluation of readability scoring methods}.
+The presented evaluation method provides readability scores on a continuous scale, and addresses a key methodological challenge in readability research, which concerns the entanglement of text difficulty aspects stemming from topical variation across texts, and those related to linguistic complexity \citep{vajjala2022trends}.
+Our approach decouples the two by leveraging manual text simplifications, thus allowing focusing on \emph{writing style}, which is central to many definitions of readability \citep{kintsch-vipod,dubay2004,vajjala2022trends}.

+Second, we carry out \emph{comprehensive evaluations} for a variety of prominent readability scoring methods, including traditional readability formulas, modern NLP-based methods, commercial systems used in education and frontier LLMs.
+These methods are benchmarked against theoretically and empirically motivated textual predictors of processing difficulty from the psycholinguistic literature, including idea density \citep{kintsch1972notes}, integration cost \citep{gibson1998linguistic,gibson2000dependency}, uniform information density \citep{jaeger2006speakers}, embedding depth \citep{van2012connectionist}, word entropy, surprisal \citep{hale2001,levy2008}, frequency and length.
+Our study offers \emph{large-scale} analyses across L1 and L2 readers, different reading regimes, and different textual units.